Vietnam Travel Guide

 What to pack

 Sandals are a must.
-Travellers should bring padlocks for their bags and should carry or leave valuables anywhere without locking them up.
+Travellers should also bring padlocks for their bags and should carry valuables with them or lock them up.
 Moisture-wicking clothing is best and modest clothing is essential for visiting pogodas and temples.
 Basic medical supplies are always useful.

 What's on in Vietnam